harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/manage-permissions.md

 sidebar_position: 40
 ---

 Harness uses role-based access control (RBAC) for managing user permissions platform wide.
-This of course extends to Harness GitOps as well.
+This extends to Harness GitOps as well.
 To learn more, go to [RBAC in Harness](/docs/platform/role-based-access-control/rbac-in-harness)

 In addition to regular controls, access to GitOps applications can be controlled via label-based RBAC.
 This topic will teach you how it works, and how you can use it.